neondatabase/website/content/docs/conceptual-guides/branching.md

 ### Development

-You can quickly create a branch of your production database that developers are free to play with and modify.
-You can create a branch instantly with access to all of the data that existed at the time the branch was created, eliminating the setup time required to deploy and maintain a development database.
+You can create a branch of your production database that developers are free to play with and modify.
+A branch has access to all of the data that existed at the time the branch was created, eliminating the setup time required to deploy and maintain a development database.
 Branching is so easy and cost-effective that you can create a branch for each developer to work on.
 For example, you can create branches from a primary development branch to assign tasks to be worked on in parallel.

 ### Testing

 Branching enables testers to use the most recent production data.
-Testers can quickly create new database branches for testing schema changes, validating new queries, or testing potentially destructive queries before deploying them to production.
-A branch is completely isolated from its parent branch but has access to all of the parent branch's data up to the point of branch creation, which eliminates the effort involved in hydrating database for testing.
+Testers can create new database branches for testing schema changes, validating new queries, or testing potentially destructive queries before deploying them to production.
+A branch is isolated from its parent branch but has all of the parent branch's data up to the point of branch creation, which eliminates the effort involved in hydrating a database for testing.
 Testers can also run tests on separate branches in parallel, with each branch having dedicated compute resources.

-Another testing scenario enabled by branching is creating a branch from a past point in time to track down and reproduce a failure or data quality issue.
+Another testing scenario enabled by branching is creating a branch from a past point in time to track down a failure or data quality issue.
 Neon permits creating a branch that includes data up to a user-specified time or Log Sequence Number (LSN).
 For example, you can create and dispose of as many point-in-time database branches as necessary to determine when an issue first occurs.

 ### Staging